Comparing Powers of Edge Ideals: Factoring monomials along odd cycles

-The next lemma describes a process that will be critical in the proof of the main result.
-Intuitively, it says that if a monomial is factored as a product of an odd number of consecutive edges with ancillaries on both ends of this path of edges, the monomial is not written in optimal form, i.e., it can be rewritten as a product of strictly more edges.
+The next lemma describes a process that will be critical in the proof of Theorem \ref{lem:it<tl}.
+Intuitively, it says that if a monomial is factored along a path of an odd number of consecutive edges with ancillaries on both ends of this path of edges, the monomial is not written in optimal form, i.e., it can be rewritten as a product of strictly more edges.
+Before stating and proving the lemma, we illustrate the process with an example.